ABOUT GRAND CHALLENGES

 Grand Challenges in Parkinson’s Disease is an annual scientific symposium that brings together scientists, clinicians, advocates and people with Parkinson’s to explore the latest innovative Parkinson’s disease research.

-Now in its fifth year, Grand Challenges has grown into a multi-faceted symposium that draws attendees from across the globe.
+Now in its seventh year, Grand Challenges has grown into a multi-faceted symposium that draws attendees from across the globe.
 Previous themes have explored the role of genes and pathways, disease modifying therapies, the role of inflammation, clinical trials and drug development.
-In 2015, more than 320 people gathered at Van Andel Institute in Grand Rapids to take part in Grand Challenges.

 Local planning committee